The Ultimate Guide to Worms in Pets

 - Your pet scooting on their bum and trying to lick or bite the area.

-It can be difficult to diagnose a tapeworm infestation as the tapeworm will not shed segments every time your pet poops.
-However, a vet may be able to diagnose them with an appropriate stool sample.
+While it can be difficult to diagnose a tapeworm infestation, as the tapeworm will not shed segments every time your pet poops, your vet may be able to diagnose tapeworms by examining a stool sample under a microscope.

 Roundworms in Dogs and Cats